 “There are patients who were treated by my colleague Dr Bart van de Ven, so they know where to go.
 There are also those who have searched on the Internet.
 There are not many surgeons who do hip implants, not in Europe, anyway.
 As far as I know, I am the only one in Europe who does this.
-Most patients come for breast surgery, however.
+Most patients come for MtF breast augmentation surgery, however.
 People have known about it for a long time, most people are familiar with the idea, and this is what femininity is basically all about.”

-Are there differences for you as a plastic surgeon between operating on cisgender women and operating on trans women?
+Are there differences for you as a plastic surgeon between operating on cisgender women and operating on transgender women?

 “That is the case particularly in the areas that we cannot address, such as the shoulders.
 If you have broad shoulders and a broad rib cage, you should choose a breast prosthesis that is larger, because if you use the same prosthesis as you would for someone born as a woman, this might not be suitable, or may not bring about a major change relative to the shoulders.
 The shoulders will also demand that you place a little extra on the hips so that everything comes into proportion a little better.
 There are limits, though.
 I am sometimes requested to remove the lower ribs for a slimmer waistline, but such measures increase the chance that functionality might be impaired.
 We won’t do this.
 These remain external affairs and we must not endanger health.”

 Are there any risks associated with this surgery?